mabrains/caravel_analog_rf/README.md

 # Analog and RF Testchip on Skywaters 130nm Technology.

 In this tapeout, we are planning to achieve the following:
 - 5 Transistor OTA with trimming resistors to adjust bias.
-[Completed with Layout, without the trimming resistor]
 - 6 Variations of On-Chip Inductors to test RF capabilities of this technology.